a-nasseur/mu_scap/README.md

 the scripts gets the latest news cards attributes published on manchester united website. the aim is the to get a small widget on my desktop using a gui app to display the lastest news directly every day on my desktop without having to browse

+the script when excuted will returen a list of object _ids added the data base

+# screenshots